nullptrT/liblogcpp/README.md

 } // namespace myNamespace
 ```

-and for additional version checking you could have a `logging.cpp` file like this:
+and for additional version checking without CMake you could have a `logging.cpp` file compiled like this:

 ```c++
 #include <liblogcpp/logcppversion.hpp>